How To Keep Drinks Cold When Camping

 Well, the insulation factor of the soil makes burying your cooler a great option to protect it from the warmer air temperatures of hot summer days.

-If you your cooler, keep it in a shady location and only it deep enough to keep the lid exposed and operational.
+If you your cooler, keep it in a shady location and only bury it deep enough to keep the lid exposed and operational.

 It is best to cover the lid with a wet towel for an additional cooling factor.